Photoexcitation of atoms by cylindrically polarized Laguerre-Gaussian beams: Results and Discussion

-In the last section, we analyzed the strength of the electric-quadrupole field in the beam cross section of the LG beam.
-Now, we shall discuss the strength of the projection of multipole component $M$ in the beam cross section of the LG beam with the help of modulus squared of the complex weight factor of circular or cylindrical polarization.
+We shall now discuss strength of the projection of multipole component $M$ in the beam cross section of the LG beam using the complex weight factors.
 As seen from the complex weight factors, the multipole distribution of the LG beams varies with the beam waist $w_{o}$ and the radial distance $b$ from the beam axis.
-The radial dependence is carried out by Bessel function $J_{m_{l}+\lambda-M}(k_{\bot} b)$ present in the complex weight factors.
-The properties of the bessel function dictates the variation of the projection of TAM $M$ across the beam cross section.
-For example, along the beam axis only $M = m_{l}+\lambda$ component is non-zero because of the asymptotic property \cite{watson1995treatise} of the Bessel function given by
+To understand the variation of the projection of TAM across the beam cross section, we define the relative weight of projection of the electric-quadrupole field as

-As we increase the radial distance $b$ from the beam axis, the projection of TAM $M$ can have any value between $-L$ to $+L$.